ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `keepalive` sets the global TCP keepalive settings.

-$productName$ will use these settings for all `AmbasasdorMapping`s unless overridden in a `Mapping`'s configuration.
-Without `keepalive`, $productName$ follows the operating system defaults.
+Emissary will use these settings for all `AmbasasdorMapping`s unless overridden in a `Mapping`'s configuration.
+Without `keepalive`, Emissary follows the operating system defaults.

 For example, the following configuration: